Making Sense of Affiliate Marketing Review – Scam or Legit?

 Module 2: How To Find and Apply To Affiliate Programs

-This module will teach you how to find affiliate programs and how to choose the right products to promote.
+This module will teach you how to find affiliate programs and select the right products to promote.
+You’ll also learn how to apply to affiliate programs and get approved.

 Module 3: Follow The Rules

 The FTC requires affiliate posts to include a legal disclosure statement.
-This module will cover the disclosures you need to include.
+This module will cover the disclosures you need to include to comply with FTC regulations.

 Module 4: How To Get Your Readers To Convert

-This section will teach you how to get clients to click on your affiliate links and make purchases.
+This section will teach you how to get your readers to click on your affiliate links and make purchases.
+You’ll learn how to create content that converts and build trust with your audience.

 Module 5: Strategies and Ways To Promote Affiliate Links

-In this module, you will learn the best ways to promote your affiliate products and increase your chances of earning commissions.
+In this module, you’ll learn the best ways to promote your affiliate products and increase your chances of earning commissions.
+You’ll also learn how to use social media, email marketing, and other tactics to promote your affiliate links.

 Module 6: Rinse and Repeat

 This module will teach you how to maintain an affiliate marketing strategy for long-term success.
-There is a checklist in this section for maintaining affiliate strategies.
+You’ll receive a checklist in this section for maintaining your affiliate strategies.

 • How To Always Get Approved for Affiliate Programs